Cuckmere Haven: In popular culture

-Cuckmere Haven has been used as the setting for all or part of a number of films and TV programmes including Robin Hood: Prince of Thieves, Harry Potter and the Goblet of Fire, Atonement, Corruption, Green Wing, Foyle's War, Mr. Holmes, Summerland, Agatha Christie's Poirot, and Luther, as well as a music video for Cheryl Cole's song The Flood.
+Cuckmere Haven has been used as the setting for all or part of a number of films and TV programmes including Robin Hood: Prince of Thieves, Harry Potter and the Goblet of Fire, Atonement, Corruption, Green Wing, Foyle's War, Mr. Holmes, Summerland, Agatha Christie's Poirot, Luther, Wicked, as well as a music video for Cheryl Cole's song The Flood.